 After the initial symptoms go away, the body's immune system tries to control the virus.
 The immune system can keep the virus at bay for a while, but it can't completely get rid of it.
 Many people will feel fine for years before their immune system weakens and they develop AIDS.
 Without treatment, about half of HIV-positive people develop AIDS within 10 years of infection.
 Some people develop AIDS within a few years of infection.
 A few, called long-term non-progressors, do not develop AIDS until much later.
 Rarely, some individuals termed "elite controllers" can control the virus for decades and appear never to develop AIDS.
 Many factors affect the timeframe to develop AIDS, including medications, genetic inheritance, the aggressiveness of the virus, and the person's general health and lifestyle.

-AIDS is a term applied to advanced HIV disease.
-AIDS is defined as having HIV and a specific type of infection (“opportunistic” infection) often associated with AIDS.
+AIDS is a term applied to the most severe form of HIV infection.
+AIDS is defined as having HIV and a specific type of infection ("opportunistic" infection) often associated with AIDS.
 These infections can be bacterial, fungal, viral, or parasitic.
 Examples of opportunistic infections include toxoplasmosis, Pneumocystis jerovicii pneumonia, cryptococcal meningitis, progressive multifocal leukoencephalopathy (PML), cryptosporidium, cytomegalovirus, and Mycobacterium avium complex (MAC).
 With the use of better medications to treat HIV, the risk of opportunistic infections has dropped dramatically over the years; however, people with AIDS will usually need to take medications (such as antibiotics) to prevent opportunistic infections.

 People who have AIDS and receive no treatment are also more likely to develop cancer, especially cancers of the immune system (lymphomas).
 Another cancer common for people with AIDS is Kaposi's sarcoma, a type of cancer that causes bluish red nodules on the legs and that spreads to the lymph system.
 Women with AIDS are prone to developing cancers of the cervix.
-Gay men with HIV have higher rates of infection by human papollomavirus (HPV), a virus linked to anal cancer.
+Men who have sex with men, that have HIV have higher rates of infection by human papillomavirus (HPV), a virus linked to anal cancer.

 Children with AIDS tend to get common childhood infections like conjunctivitis, otitis media, and tonsillitis, but they experience symptoms much worse than the infection usually causes.